We prepared a step-by-step guide how to connect Botium to Jenkins.

 Wait a minute, then point your browser at your localhost or http://127.0.0.1:8080 and enter the authorization key shown in the docker output window to finish the Jenkins installation (just accept default options).

-In Botium, open the test project you want to run from Jenkins, select the Build Pipeline Integration tab and adapt the parameters:
+you want to run from Jenkins, select the Build Pipeline Integration tab and

 -

-Enter MyBotName-$BUILD_NUMBER in the Build Id field
+Enter ProjectName-${BUILD_NUMBER} in the Build Id field

 Select JUnit XML as output format